The Early Years

 John Rath became Faith’s pastor in 1965 and retired July 1995.
 Under his leadership, he helped to grow and shape the congregation in the Topeka community.
 During the late 1960’s, Faith became a training ground for future pastors as Arthur Wilde, Jay Frazell, David Carstens, and Fred Jordan served their vicarage/internship.
 George Bruening was added as an assistant pastor from 1992-95.
 Peter Tremain was called as pastor in 1996, following Pastor Rath’s retirement from active ministry.
 Pastor Pete retired in June 2008.
-In January 2009, Jim Bender was installed as senior pastor and served until April 2018, when he took a call to Trinity, Hudson WI.
+In January 2009, Jim Bender was installed as senior pastor and served until April 2018.
 Jeffery Moore served as Intentional Interim Pastor from Feb-Sept 2019, assuming all roles of senior pastor.
 In October 2020, Jacob Heine was installed as senior pastor.

-Nathan Schaus was added as Faith's first Associate Pastor in August 2000 following his graduation from Concordia Seminary-St. Louis.
-He served until 2004 when he took a call to Faith Community Lutheran Church, Las Vegas NV.
-Dave Hall then came as Associate Pastor from 2004 until May 2008 when he took a call to Holy Cross, Colorado Springs CO.
-Jacob Wampfler received his placement as Associate Pastor from Concordia Seminary-St. Louis and was ordained and installed at Faith in July 2014 and served until July 2020, receiving a call to Shepherd of the Desert in Scottsdale AZ.
+Nathan Schaus was added as Faith's first Associate Pastor in August 2000 following his graduation from Concordia Seminary-St. Louis, serving until 2004.
+Dave Hall then came as Associate Pastor from 2004 until May 2008.
+Jacob Wampfler received his placement as Associate Pastor from Concordia Seminary-St. Louis and was ordained and installed at Faith in July 2014 and served until July 2020.
 Martin Albrecht was ordained and installed in January 2016 as part of the Specific Ministry Program (SMP) through Concordia Seminary-St. Louis, and serves Faith as Assistant Pastor.
 Jeff Lane was installed as vicar in March 2022 and is also going through the SMP program to become a pastor.

 DIRECTORS of CHRISTIAN EDUCATION